eficode-academy/docker-katas/labs/docker-compose/02-port-forward.md

 Docker prints out the service name and returns to the terminal.

-To see what services you've running from copose file you can use `docker-compose ps`
+To see what services you've running from compose file you can use `docker-compose ps`

 _*Q: What is the status?*_